-Ordering of the nodes in a BST helps in locating the node that stores minimal or maximal key.
+The order of nodes in the BST helps locating nodes that store the minimal or maximal key.
 The node with minimal key is the leftmost node of the BST, and the node with maximal key is the rightmost node of the BST.
 Such nodes don't exist only when the BST is empty.
-Even a BST with only one node has a node with minimal and maximal key - this is the same node.
+Even the BST with only one node has a node with minimal and maximal key - this is the same node, which is also the root of the tree.

 Searching In BST Minimal Key

-Finding the node with minimal key in BST consists of traversing the tree starting with the root and directing to the left, until a node which field that points to the left child has a NULL value is found.
-The next slide contains a recursive function that implements that algorithm.
-If the function is applied to a BST node which is not a root then it will locate a node with minimal key in a subtree where the given node is a root.
+Finding the node with minimal key in BST consists of traversing the tree starting with the root and directing to the left, until the node with NULL value of the field pointing to the left child is found.
+The next slide presents a recursive function that implements that algorithm.
+If the function is applied to a BST node which is not a root then it will locate a node with minimal key in a subtree where this node is a root.

-Searching in BST - Minimal Key
+Searching in BST - Minimal Key Recursive Version

-'''

 struct tree_node find_minimum(struct tree_node root)

 {

-f

 if(root && root->left_child)

 return find_minimum(root->left_child);

 else

 return root;

 }

-'''

-Searching In BST - Minimal Key
+Searching In BST - Minimal Key Recursive Version

-The function from the previous slide returns the address of the BST node storing the minimal key or a NULL value if such a key doesn't exist.
+The function from the previous slide returns the address of the BST node storing the minimal key or a NULL value if such a node doesn't exist.
 It has only one parameter.
-The parameter is used for passing the address of the root or, in the case of recursive invocations, the addresses of subsequently visited nodes of BST.
-In the 3rd line the function checks if the node pointed by the root parameter exists and if its left child also exists.
+The parameter is used for passing the address of the root or, in the case of recursive invocations, the addresses of subsequently visited nodes of the BST.
+In the 3rd line the function checks if the node pointed by the root parameter and its left child exist.
 If the first expression in the condition evaluates to false then it means that the function has been invoked for an empty tree.
-Therefore, it returns the NULL value and terminates.
-If the second expression in the condition evaluates to true then it means that the currently visited node is not the one that the function searches for, and hence it invokes itself for the left child of the node (4th line).
+Therefore, it returns the NULL value and exits.
+If the second expression in the condition evaluates to true then it means that the currently visited node is not the one that the function searches for, so it invokes itself for the left child of the node (4th line).
 Those invocation are repeated until the function finds the leftmost node of the BST.
-The address of the node is eventually returned by the function.
+In that case the address of the node is returned by the function.